 Southern Bacterial Wilt

-The Southern bacterial wilt disease of geraniums is caused by two races of R. solanacearum, Race 1 and Race 3.
+Southern bacterial wilt of geraniums is caused by two races of R. solanacearum, Race 1 and Race 3.
 Race 1 is found in the southern United States, and has occasionally affected geraniums in greenhouses or landscapes.
 Race 3, however, is not found in the United States, and is therefore regulated by a federal quarantine.
 R. solanacearum Race 3, Biovar 2, has valuable agricultural hosts as well as a few known ornamental hosts.
 It is of special concern to the potato industry in the United States and Canada, because Race 3 is a cold-temperature tolerant strain that has caused serious disease problems in potato crops in other temperate countries around the world.

 What to do with suspicious plants